Wanda-Jih/Cypress-Shopback-website-qa-test/README.md

 # Cypress-Shopback
- using Cypress to test the regression test in Shopback website
+ using Cypress to test the regression testings in Shopback website